danielagarcia80/danielagarcia80/README.md

-<p align="left">👋 Hi, I’m Daniela, a Computer Engineer focused on writing efficient code and building systems that work at scale.
+<p align="left">👋 Hi, I’m Daniela, a Full Stack Engineer focused on writing efficient code and building systems that work at scale.
 I enjoy tackling real-world problems with practical solutions.
 When I’m not coding, I’m likely exploring new tools or swimming.
 Let’s connect!</p>

 ###